dipAch/dipach.github.io/_posts/2025-05-08-understanding-leach-salz-uuid.md

 ## How the Variant Is Encoded

-The variant of a UUID is determined by the value of the 17th hexadecimal digit in the UUID string (the first digit of the fourth group).
+The variant of an UUID is determined by the value of the 17th hexadecimal digit in the UUID string (the first digit of the fourth group).
 This digit is sometimes called the N digit in the pattern:

 ```
 xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx